9 Things You Need to Know about the Vectra DA Test for Rheumatoid Arthritis

 When you have rheumatoid arthritis (RA), blood tests can be an important element in both diagnosis and managing the disease.
 Recently, several new blood tests have been added to the rheumatology arsenal.
 One of these is the Vectra DA test.

-Rheumatologists normally use four blood tests in the diagnosis of RA.
-These blood tests are the ESR, CRP, Rheumatoid Factor, and the anti-CCP.
-The ESR and the CRP, both inflammation markers, are also used in the ongoing monitoring of RA to assess your level of inflammation.
+Rheumatologists usually use four blood tests in the diagnosis of RA.
+These blood tests are the Sedimentation rate (ESR), C-reactive protein (CRP), Rheumatoid Factor, and the anti-CCP.
+The ESR and the CRP, both inflammatory markers, are also used in the ongoing monitoring of RA to assess your level of inflammation.
 However, they do not exclusively measure RA inflammation.
-Results may be influenced by other issues, such as infection.
+Results may be influenced by other issues, such as infection, or in some cases they might come back normal, despite the active flare up of rheumatoid arthritis

 2. What is the Vectra DA test?